SkipOPU: An FPGA-based Overlay Processor for Large Language Models with Dynamically Allocated Computation: Experiments

 \subsection{Impact of dataflow optimization}

-We first focus on the computation of the multi-head attention (MHA) submodule that includes the router, RMSNorm and softmax to evaluate the performance impact of the proposed fused dataflow under the previously described workloads.
+We first focus on the computation of the MHA submodule that includes the router, RMSNorm and softmax to evaluate the performance impact of the proposed fused dataflow under the previously described workloads.
 Specifically, four progressively enhanced configurations are evaluated, each introducing an additional optimization on top of the previous one. \begin{itemize} \item \emph{Baseline:} This configuration strictly follows the original Llama-2 computation graph, where all tokens across all layers execute identical operations.
-Nonlinear operations are implemented using a conventional row-wise processing module, incurring inherent buffering stalls between linear and nonlinear stages. \item \emph{PartialSkip Attention:} A linear router is inserted before the RMSNorm operation to determine whether the corresponding MHA computation should be executed or skipped on a per token-basis.
-To preserve attention semantics, KV caches are still generated for skipped tokens, while only the attention computation itself is conditionally bypassed. \item \emph{KV reuse:} The same routing mechanism is retained, but KV caches for skipped tokens are no longer recomputed; instead, KV values from earlier layers are reused for missing entries. \item \emph{KV reuse $+$ OPT}: The proposed dataflow optimizations are applied on top of KV reuse, including nonlinear-latency hiding and multi-head packing in the fused attention dataflow. \end{itemize} The performance of \textbf{SkipOPU} with incremental dataflow optimizations, where we consistently apply token-level memory mapping scheme to reused KV cache for fair comparison, is shown in \Cref{fig:speedup}.
-At the prefill stage, the improvement of \emph{PartialSkip} and \emph{KV Reuse} stems from the reduced arithmetic complexity and remains relatively stable across sequence lengths, around $1.14\times$ and $1.29\times$, respectively.
-The fused dataflow optimization further improve the MHA throughput to $1.40\times$ by realizing nonlinear operations via tile-wise incremental computation, which eliminates the "pipeline bubble" typically caused by waiting for a full row-reduction.
+Nonlinear operations are implemented using a conventional row-wise dataflow, incurring inherent buffering stalls between linear and nonlinear stages. \item \emph{PartialSkip Attention:} \revC{It has the same configuration as \emph{Baseline} except} a linear router is inserted before the RMSNorm operation to determine whether the corresponding MHA computation should be executed or skipped on a per token-basis.
+To preserve attention semantics, KV caches are still generated for skipped tokens, while only the attention computation itself is conditionally bypassed. \item \emph{KV reuse:} The same routing mechanism is retained, but KV caches for skipped tokens are no longer recomputed; instead, KV values from earlier layers are reused for missing entries. \revC{In this case, row-wise computation pattern is still used for nonlinear operations.} \item \emph{KV reuse $+$ OPT}: The proposed dataflow optimizations are applied on top of KV reuse, including nonlinear latency hiding and multi-head packing in the fused attention dataflow. \end{itemize} The performance of \textbf{SkipOPU} with incremental dataflow optimizations, where we consistently apply token-level memory mapping scheme to reused KV cache for fair comparison, is shown in \Cref{fig:speedup}.
+At the prefill stage, the improvement of \emph{PartialSkip} and \emph{KV Reuse} stems from the reduced arithmetic complexity and remains relatively stable across sequence lengths, around $1.14\times$ and $1.29\times$, respectively. \revC{ The fused dataflow optimization further improves the MHA throughput to $1.40\times$ by hiding the nonlinear operation latency via tile-wise incremental computation, which eliminates the pipeline bubble caused by waiting the full rows of resulting matrix to begin execution. }